grafana/agent/docs/sources/flow/reference/cli/run.md

 reachable over HTTP on this address as communication happens over the agent's HTTP server.

-## Converter mode
+## Configuration conversion

-When the `--converter.source-format` command-line argument is provided, Grafana Agent will convert the config file from the source format to River and immediately start running with it.
+When the `--config.format` command-line argument is provided, Grafana Agent will convert the config file from the source format to River and immediately start running with it.
 This leverages the same converter API described in the [grafana-agent convert][] docs.

-If the `--converter.bypass-warnings` command-line argument is also provided, Grafana Agent will ignore any warnings provided by the converter.
+If the `--config.bypass-conversion-warnings` command-line argument is also provided, Grafana Agent will ignore any warnings provided by the converter.
 This should be used with caution since the resulting conversion is not equivalent to the original config.